2005 AFC Divisional playoff game (Pittsburgh–Indianapolis): The game

-One play after the punt, an interception by Pittsburgh safety Troy Polamalu was overturned by instant replay (a reversal that the league would later admit was a mistake).
+One play after the punt, an interception by Pittsburgh safety Troy Polamalu was overturned by instant replay, which the league would later admit was a mistake.
 Taking advantage of his second chance, Manning completed a 9-yard pass to Clark, a 20-yard pass to Marvin Harrison, and a 24-yard pass to Reggie Wayne, moving the ball to the Steelers 3-yard line.
 Running back Edgerrin James finished the drive with a 3-yard touchdown run, and then Manning threw a pass to Wayne for a successful 2-point conversion, cutting the Colts deficit to 21–18.
 The Steelers were forced to punt on their ensuing drive.
-But with 1:20 left in the game, Manning was sacked on fourth and 16 by Joey Porter at the Colts' 2-yard line, and the ball was turned over to the Steelers on downs.
+With 1:20 left in the game, Manning was sacked on 4th and 16 by Joey Porter at the Colts' 2-yard line, and the ball was turned over to the Steelers on downs.

-Bettis's fumble
+Bettis' fumble

-At this point, the game appeared to be over.
-However, the Steelers were forced to advance the ball towards another score instead of taking a quarterback kneel because the Colts still had all three timeouts remaining.
-A field goal would put the Steelers up by six and force the Colts to score a touchdown, while a touchdown would essentially seal the win for Pittsburgh.
-A forward pass ran the risk of an interception, and with the Steelers only needing two yards to score, combined with Bettis' historically low fumble percentage, the Steelers opted to run the ball in for the game-winning score.
+Because the Colts still had all three timeouts remaining, the Steelers could not take a quarterback kneel, and had to try to advance the ball or score.
+A field goal would have put the Steelers up by six, while a touchdown would essentially seal the win for Pittsburgh.
+A forward pass ran the risk of an interception, and with the Steelers only needing two yards to score, combined with Bettis' historically low fumble percentage, the Steelers opted to run the ball in for the game-clinching score.